mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

 	swagger 2:- pms services.
 	swagger 3:- pms services.
 	get certificate request :- ida services.
+- In case you gett error in certifacte upload for either of ROOT, IDA, mpartner-default-auth reponse as ```certificate data already exist``` pls ignore as the certifcate exchange is done once.
 - As of now this is WIP on this document.
 - For other descrepencies raise a github issue.
+- Below is the example of how to get the get the certificate data from the response.
+        ```
+        {"id":null,"version":null,"responsetime":"2021-04-18T10:03:20.606Z","metadata":null,"response":{"certificate":"`-----BEGIN CERTIFICATE-----\nMIIDkDCCAnigAwIBAgII$        highlighted data in the above response is the example certificate data required.